 Krakow airport also known as John Paul II airport is the second busiest in the country after Warsaw, however, in terms of tourist numbers then Krakow is probably the most popular.

 The airport was previously known as Balice and was once a military base but with the fall of communism and the growth of cheap flights to Poland then the airport has developed over the years to become one of the main international transport hubs in Poland.

-John Paul II airport is located only 7 miles away from Krakow’s city centre which makes transfers to the city very easy.
+John Paul II airport is located only 7 miles away from Krakow’s tourist centre which makes Krakow airport transfers to the city centre very easy.

 A quick search on Google will result in dozens of companies who will pre-book a taxi for you.
 Typical prices for a pre-booked taxi are around 79-89 PLN or approximately £ 15.